 The International Career Fair brings together qualified young academics with attractive businesses from Dortmund and the region.
-Organized by the International Office of TU Dortmund University and the Dortmund Chamber of Industry and Commerce, the fair is taking place for the 10th time June 29, 2021.
-In 2020, the fair unfortunately had to be cancelled.
+Organized by the International Office of TU Dortmund University and the Dortmund Chamber of Industry and Commerce, the fair is taking place for the 11th time 27 October, 2022.

 The special feature of the fair is that exhibitors at the International Career Fair define in advance which profile suitable candidates should ideally have.
 Prior to the fair, the organizers then match the candidates to allow meetings and discussions in the morning which are highly focused and yield the greatest possible benefit for both sides.
 In the afternoon, the format is open and students of all disciplines can visit the fair without prior registration.